 "Solid State Storage (SSS)" TWG – hyperI/O has been a contributor to the "SSS Performance Test Specification (PTS)" standard, which defines a set of device level tests and methodologies intended to enable comparative testing of SSS devices.

-In addition, hyperI/O is an active member of the SNIA "Solid State Storage Initiative (SSSI)" and previously made available a specially-tailored version of the hIOmon WIOP software for use by the SNIA SSSI WIOCP.
+In addition, hyperI/O is an active member of the SNIA "Compute, Memory, and Storage Initiative (CMSI)" and previously made available a specially-tailored version of the hIOmon WIOP software for use by the SNIA CMSI WIOCP.

 Further information about hyperI/O can be found at the main hyperI/O web site (www.hyperIO.com).